 At first, efforts to develop soft law principles condemning corruption failed to produce meaningful commitments.
-In tracking the development of the OECD Anti-Bribery Convention, Professors Abbott and Snidal note the efforts of many international organizations, including "the [U.N.], the development banks, the [IMF], the [OAS], the Council of Europe, the European Union . . . and of course the OECD . . . [, which] adopted anticorruption policies, though their enthusiasm and effective-ness varied widely."178 For example, the OAS first unanimously resolved in 1975 "to cooperate in the exchange of information" and to "prepare[] a draft code of conduct,"179 and asked that members "clarify their national laws" accordingly.180 There was, however, no provision detailing any means by which to enforce the statements made in the resolution.181 The OAS then ceased to address the problem again until the 1994 Summit of the Americas, where it called for multilateral efforts to combat corruption.182
+In tracking the development of the OECD Anti-Bribery Convention, Professors Abbott and Snidal note the efforts of many international organizations, including "the [U.N.], the development banks, the [IMF], the [OAS], the Council of Europe, the European Union . . . and of course the OECD . . . [, which] adopted anticorruption policies, though their enthusiasm and effectiveness varied widely."
+For example, the OAS first unanimously resolved in 1975 "to cooperate in the exchange of information" and to "prepare[] a draft code of conduct," and asked that members "clarify their national laws" accordingly.
+There was, however, no provision detailing any means by which to enforce the statements made in the resolution.
+The OAS then ceased to address the problem again until the 1994 Summit of the Americas, where it called for multilateral efforts to combat corruption.
+The open of the Americas of the called for multilateral efforts to combat corruption.